birajdaranil675/birajdaranil675.github.io/content/en/docs/ModularMOM/_index.md

 ---
-title: "Modular MOM Metamodel "
+title: "Mod MOM Guide"
-url: /refguide/
+url: /ModularMOM/
 description: "The various sections of the MOD MOM Guide provide details on the features and functionality of the MOD MOM."
 tags: ["studio pro"]
 weight: 10